Kinutafontfactory/Yuji/README.md

 #### Character Coverage

- - Supported character types
+ - Same character set as “Syuku”
-   - Hiragana, Katakana, half-width Hiragana, half-width Katakana, long sound symbol
-   - Some symbols, including punctuation marks, exclamation marks, question marks, and parentheses, are identical to the “Yuji Shuku”
+   - Kanji and some symbols are identical to the “Yuji Shuku”.

 ### Yuji “Boku” (佑字【朴】)

 #### Character Coverage

- - Supported character types
+ - Same character set as “Syuku”
-   - Hiragana, Katakana, ｈalf-width Hiragana, ｈalf-width Katakana, long sound symbol
-   - Some symbols, including punctuation marks, exclamation marks, question marks, and parentheses, are identical to the “Yuji Shuku”
+   - Kanji and some symbols are identical to the “Yuji Shuku”.

 ### Yuji “Akari” (佑字【灯】)